Joseph Samuel: Execution attempts

-On 26 September 1803, Samuel and another criminal, convicted of another crime and not a member of the same gang, were driven in a cart to Parramatta, where hundreds of people had gathered to watch the execution.
-Nooses were fastened securely around their necks from the gallows and after they were allowed to pray with a priest, the cart was driven away.
-This was the common method of hanging of the day, and caused death by slow strangulation.
-Not until the latter half of the 19th century did the British employ the drop method, which breaks the neck.
+On 26 September 1803, Samuel and another criminal were driven in a cart to Parramatta, where hundreds of people had gathered to watch the execution.
+The execution method of the day was to have nooses fastened securely around their necks from gallows, and after they were allowed to pray with a priest, to have the cart driven away.
+This method caused death by slow strangulation and was not replaced by the drop method, which breaks the neck, by the British until the latter half of the 19th century.

-The ropes used were made of five cords of hemp, which enabled one to hold 1,000 lb, for up to five minutes without breaking, more than sufficient for human executions.
+The ropes used were made of five cords of hemp, which should have held 1,000 lb for up to five minutes without breaking, more than sufficient for human executions.
 The other criminal ultimately died by strangulation, but Samuel's rope snapped and he dropped to his feet, sprained an ankle and collapsed.
-The executioner hastily readied another rope, also five-hemp, and placed it around Samuel's neck, forced him onto the same cart, and drove the cart away again.
-The other criminal was still kicking weakly at this point.
+The executioner hastily readied another rope, also made of five cords of hemp, placed it around Samuel's neck, forced him back onto the cart, and drove it away again.
+At this point, the other criminal was still kicking weakly.

-When the cart drove out from under him, Samuel fell again, and the noose slipped off his neck, whereupon his boots touched the ground.
-The executioner was sure to have fastened the noose securely around his neck, and as he stood Samuel up to try again, the crowd had become boisterous, calling for Samuel to be freed.
-The executioner very quickly readied another five-hemp rope, ordered the cart driven back, forced Samuel onto it, fastened the noose around his neck, secured it very carefully and tightly, and then ordered the cart driven away.
+When the cart drove out from under him the second time, Samuel fell again and the noose slipped off his neck, whereupon he again hit the ground.
+The executioner had been sure to have had the noose securely fastened around his neck, and as he stood Samuel up to try again, the crowd became boisterous, calling for Samuel to be freed.
+The executioner quickly readied a third rope of the same material, ordered the cart driven back, forced Samuel onto it, fastened the noose around his neck, secured it carefully and tightly, and ordered the cart driven away.
 The rope snapped, and Samuel dropped to the ground and stumbled over, trying to avoid landing on his sprained ankle.

-Now the crowd stood around in an uproar, and another policeman, watching on horseback, ordered the execution delayed momentarily, while he rode away to find the governor.
-The governor was summoned to the scene and upon inspection of the ropes, which showed no evidence of having been cut, and the other criminal, who had been executed with an identical rope, the governor and the entire crowd agreed that it was a sign from God that Joseph Samuel had not committed any crime deserving of execution and his sentence was commuted to life imprisonment instead.
+Now the crowd stood in an uproar, and another policeman, watching on horseback, ordered the execution delayed momentarily while he rode away to find the governor.
+The governor was summoned to the scene, and upon inspection of the ropes, which showed no evidence of having been cut, and the other criminal, who had been executed with an identical rope, the governor and the crowd agreed that it was a sign from God that Joseph Samuel had not committed any crime deserving of execution, and his sentence was commuted to life imprisonment instead.
 Parramatta's town doctor tended to his sprained ankle.

 In 1806, Samuel and other convicts tried to escape on a boat.
 The boat was swept away in a storm, with all presumed lost at sea.